dtekcth/data101/src/beginner/git/installation.md

 ## Chalmers GitLab

 Chalmers also supplies its own [GitLab](https://git.chalmers.se/) instance where you log in with your CID.
-Which we highly recommend for school projects as it is without, any extra setup, and has unlimited private repositories.
+We highly recommend it for school projects as it is without any extra setup, and has unlimited private repositories.
 Important to note however is to not store personal projects here.
 All of your projects stored here will not be available to you after you graduate so keep that in mind.